connorwarme/pro-site/src/pages/posts/recipe-banana-bread-granola.md

   * Arrange mixture on baking sheets, using fingers to make small clumps
   * Bake for 30-35 minutes or until starting to brown, stirring halfway through

-Once cooled, we like to store this in small re-sealable containers or ziplock bags so it’s easy to grab a serving or two as we’re heading out he door.
+Once cooled, we like to store this in small re-sealable containers or ziplock bags so it’s easy to grab a serving or two as we’re heading out the door.